-Over the last fifty years, SMHA has left an indelible mark on South Louisiana – on its families, its communities, its economy, and also on its institutions.
+Over the last fifty-four years, SMHA has left an indelible mark on South Louisiana – on its families, its communities, its economy, and also on its institutions.
 HOW SMHA creates change is integral to the change that is created: we looked, we listened, we understood, and we worked together with communities, policy makers, and partners to create the change that needed to happen.

 In the late 1960s in rural Louisiana, there were no options for farmworkers for healthcare, beyond what was available through the lingering plantation system.
 Health outcomes for farmer workers – primarily African-American – were poor, especially when compared to the health outcomes of whites.
 Although the law of the land mandated access to health facilities, Southern Louisiana was functionally segregated.
 SMHA saw this disparity and created a farm worker healthcare program in 1971- the only of its kind to provide health care for the most marginalized.
 At the time, facilitating access to basic services was a means to undermine and begin to undo the entrenched plantation system.
 SMHA’s program was adapted and expanded into what is now the Teche Action Clinic (TAC).
 TAC continues to provide affordable, quality health care to working families who often struggle to make ends meet and cover basic health care costs.
 TAC is now a system of 13 clinics and a mobile unit, working across six parishes of South Louisiana, one of 34 Federally Qualified Health Centers in the state of Louisiana.